 TUJ will aim to innovate and adapt to ensure student success.
 Key strategies include the following.

 - Programming.
-Add distinctive programs and tap into emerging areas that serve students, lead to career opportunities, and interconnect Japan, Asia, and the West.
+Add distinctive programs and tap into emerging areas that serve students, lead to career opportunities, and interconnect Japan, Asia, and the world.

 - Online Course Offerings.
 Offer distinctive courses and programming online with sufficient support that will serve students from around the world and facilitate their success.
 This is core to relevancy, diversification, and growth.